 Tract area: The Area A/MOB Site shall encompass the entirety of Block 106, Lot 15 in Glen Ridge and Block 4215, Lot 1 in Montclair, a total of approximately 3.6 acres.

 Min.
 Building Setbacks

 From Bay Ave. / Walnut Cr.: 25 feet

 From Roswell Terrace: 40 feet

-From side yard: 20 feet
+From side yard: 40 feet

-3 stories, 45 feet, where the top of the roof of the proposed MOB, measured to the
+3 stories, 45 feet.

-of the proposed MOB, measured to the highest point of the top surface of the structural beams supporting a flat roof and/or to the midpoint of a sloping roof, shall be no higher in elevation relative to sea level than the topmost point of the existing Nursing School structure.
-Roof structures housing mechanical or electrical equipment are excluded from the height calculation, provided the total floor area of such structures do not exceed one third of the floor area immediately below and provided the height of the roof structure equipment does not exceed ten feet.
+Max.
+Building Height: Roof structures housing mechanical or electrical equipment shall be appropriately screened and are excluded from the height calculation, provided the total floor area of such structures do not exceed one third of the floor area immediately below and provided the height of the roof structure equipment does not exceed ten feet.

 Development Intensity (for entire Area A tract):

 Max.
-Building a rea (GFA): 62,500 square feet
+Building area (GFA): 62,500 square feet

 Max.
-Building c overage: 20%
+Building coverage: 20%

 Max.
-Imperviou is coverage: 75%
+Impervious coverage: 75%

 Min.
-Landscape Buffer / Parking setback:
+Landscape Buffer / Parking setbac :k:

 From Roswell Terrace property line: 40 feet

 From Walnut Crescent property line 15 feet

 From Bay Avenue property line: 10 feet

 From residential property line: 10 feet